Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 This is a heavy duty chemical, toxic to cats and fish, but not dogs (good to know if your hiking dog licks your hand).

-Use it carefully on your clothing, and be aware that it is considered a carcinogen.
+Use it carefully on your clothing and hiking gear, and be aware that it is considered a carcinogen.

 To avoid toxicities, you might be interested in natural insect repellents.

-I carry a small bottle of Neem with me, to use not only to avoid bites but to take away the swelling and itchiness afterwards (if I forget to apply it before setting off on a hike).
+I carry a small amount of this Neem oil with me, to use not only to avoid bites but to take away the swelling and itchiness afterwards (if I forget to apply it before setting off on a hike).

 So what is Neem?